 Read moreLaser scanning, or 3D laser scanning, involves sending and receiving laser pulses to measure distances and generate accurate 3D point clouds.
 These point clouds contain detailed geometric information about an […]

-Read moreLiDAR is a remote sensing method that uses laser pulses to measure distances and create three-dimensional models of environments.
-LiDAR technology is used in surveying, geospatial analysis, autonomous vehicles, aerial […]
+Read moreLiDAR (Light Detection and Ranging) is an active remote sensing technology that uses laser pulses to measure distances to surfaces, generating high-resolution three-dimensional data of physical environments.
+It enables precise […]

 Read moreLifecycle Management refers to the comprehensive process of planning, implementing, and managing the entire lifecycle of a production facility from start to finish.
 This includes design, construction, commissioning, operation, maintenance, […]